 Other advantages of providing logistics support

-Remember, the buyer i.e. your customer is in the digital world, he is used to convenience – on-time and quick door delivery and is even willing to pay extra for the same.
+Remember, the buyer or your customer is in the digital world, and he is used to convenience – on-time and quick door delivery and is willing to pay extra for the same.

 Tap on this need.

-To top it all you are in an advantageous position, you know the transporters better and can take control of so many variables which otherwise you had no control on.
+To top it all, you are in an advantageous position.
+You know the transporters better and can take control of so many variables which otherwise you had no control over.